genesiscommunitysuccess/docs/versioned_docs/version-2023.1/01_getting-started/10_web-training/04_web-training-day4.md

 ## Chart

 Charts is one of the must-have components in any dashboard.
-Because of that, Genesis created a easy way to add a series of charts into your application.
+Because of that, Genesis has created an easy way to add a series of charts into your application.
 Let's create our brand new chart.

 ### Adding a new chart